ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 # AE-5900_Remote_v1
 A remote control for the amazing Albrecht AE-5900 and similiar Radios

+The ALbrecht AE-5900 is the fantastic new (2026) FM/AM/SSB/CW Radio i did not expect.
+It has a huge potential to have fun with it and brings me back to CB after 35 years of silence.

-I build something and someone told me to publish on github and i said hmmmkay.
+So, build something and someone told me to publish on github and i said hmmmkay.

-So, let's see what will happen in next days.
+Let's see what will happen in next days.

 10/Mar/2026:
 1. Opened github repo